-The Ambor backpack is a great affordable option for you who need 17” laptop backpack.
-This pack can fit even the bulkiest devices in the dedicated TSA friendly compartment.
-And it is carry on sized, so it’s also one of the best travel backpacks under $50 to get.
+The Ambor backpack is a great affordable option for you who need a 17” laptop backpack.
+This pack can fit even the bulkiest devices in the dedicated TSA-friendly compartment.
+And it is carry-on sized, so it’s also one of the best travel backpacks under $50 to get.

 One thing I really love about this backpack is the backpanel.
 With thick padding and breathable mesh all over it, the Ambor backpack will be very comfortable to wear regardless of the temperature outside.
 There’s also a sternum strap that will hold the adjustable shoulder straps in place, and help keep the load away from your torso.

 Additionally, this backpack features an anti-theft design, which is really great for travel bags.
 The dual zipper opening of the main compartment allows you to lock the zippers so that no one can open the bag without the appropriate key.
 And there are side compression straps that go over these zippers, which protects the bag from sneaky thieves even more.